 Supported by SAVAC and the Arts Council of Ontario.
 Site provided by Waterfront Toronto.

 Photography by Rémi Carreiro and Vincent Castonguay.
 Graphic Design by Heather Lynn and Billyclub.

-Working Models was a multi-media exhibition that probed the role of working models in design research.
-The selections demonstrated the possibilities of models to work in various modes: Concept, Process, Detail, Digital, Performance and Illustrative.
+Working Models probed the role of model-making in design research using a diverse range of media.
+The selections demonstrated the possibilities inherent to working models in various modes: Concept, Process, Detail, Digital, Performance and Illustrative.

 Seeing Voices suggested that a telephone is more than an everyday object that connects us; the icon represents a vast social history of exchange.
 The exhibition featured seven distinct research projects, all exploring the meaning and impact of telephony.